htl43/JavaFS-project1-genkin/README.md

   ## Usage

-1. Use Postman to create user account for employee
+1. Use Postman to create employee or manager account
    ![](./imgs/create.jpg)

 2. Go to website and login with your created account